pleontis/Autonomous-Agents/README.md

 A website was created for representing the project.
 There is given the source code, a report, a .pptx presentation and a video showing the autonomous behavior.
 All are available to download via the site.

-Copy link: https://panagiotisleontis.wixsite.com/pleontisautoagents for opening the projects website
+Copy link: https://panagiotisleontis.wixsite.com/pleontisautoagents for opening project's website